kawaharas/CLCL-OpenVR/README.md

 3) Change library file to link from "libcave_ogl_XX.lib" to "CLCL_openvr.lib".
 4) Build.
 5) If compilation failed, modification of codes is needed. -> go back to 4)

+## About Trademarks

+&nbsp; The CAVE is a registered trademark of the Board of Trustees of the University of Illinois at Chicago.
+&nbsp; CAVELib is a trademark of the University of Illinois Board of Trustees.
+&nbsp; Oculus, Rift, and Oculus Touch are trademarks or registered trademarks of Facebook Technologies, LLC.
+&nbsp; HTC and VIVE are trademarks or registered trademarks of HTC Corporation.
+&nbsp; All other trademarks are property of their respective owners.